donabrams/gulp-monorepo/README.md

 gulp-packager
 =============

-TLDR; converts a single repo into LOTS of repos
+TLDR; conventioned tool to convert a mono repo into LOTS of repos

 Behavior
 ========